 7. Find a lawyer who is experienced in family law.

 When you are getting a divorce you want to have an experienced attorney by your side.
 This is not the time to hire your cousin’s boyfriend’s uncle who specializes in estate planning.
-You need a lawyer who regularly works in divorce.
+You need a lawyer who regularly works in family law.

 Getting an experienced divorce lawyer doesn’t mean that you have to hire someone who ONLY does divorce.
 Some lawyers, especially those in smaller towns, often handle several different types of cases.
 That doesn’t mean they won’t handle your divorce well.
 You just don’t want to hire someone who only handles one divorce every couple of years.